-2017/18 £'000 2018/19 £'000 Operational policing services (7) Office of the Police and Crime Commissioner Police and Crime Commissioner - Commissioning Police and Crime Commissioner - Estate Other items not allocated to services (467) - - - (7) Total income from external customers analysed by service (467)
+2018/19 £'000 2019/20 £'000 (467) Office of the Police and Crime Commissioner (1) - Police and Crime Commissioner - Commissioning - - Police and Crime Commissioner - Estate (264) (467) Total income from external customers analysed by service (265)

 12 Related Parties

 The Commissioner and the Group are required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Commissioner or to be controlled or influenced by the Commissioner.
 Disclosure of these transactions allows readers of the accounts to assess the extent to which the Commissioner might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Commissioner.
 In this disclosure, the Chief Constable, as a wholly-owned subsidiary, is included and the note covers the Group as a whole.